health tips

 Regularly eating highly-processed foods that cause stress and inflammation in your body can lead to disease over time.

-I’ve worked with clients who have overcome rheumatoid arthritis, eczema, acne, bloating/gut inflammation, clinical depression, and daily panic attacks — simply by changing what they eat.
+I’ve worked with clients who have overcome rheumatoid arthritis, eczema, acne, bloating/gut inflammation, clinical depression, and daily panic attacks—simply by changing what they eat.

-Limiting processed foods and understanding your food sensitivities can not heal many health issues, but it can also change the way you look (e.g. I became drastically less puffy by identifying my food sensitivities!).
+Limiting processed foods and understanding your food sensitivities can not only change the way you look but also the way you feel.

 …you have so much within your control before reaching those limitations.

-Epigenetic expression is how your choices — environment, habits, stress, nutrition, sleep, etc. — flip certain genes “on” or “off.”
+Epigenetic expression is how your choices—environment, habits, stress, nutrition, sleep, etc.—switch certain genes “on” or “off.”

-Blaming genetics can be tempting as the easy way out — owning the rest means taking responsibility and doing something about it.
+Blaming genetics can be tempting as the easy way out—owning the rest means taking responsibility but also puts the power back in your hands.

 1) be uncomfortable staying the same, or

-2) be uncomfortable leveling up
+2) be uncomfortable leveling up.

-Why: It sounds annoying, but we can train ourselves to look at obstacles as opportunities.
+Okay it sounds annoying, but we can train ourselves to look at obstacles as opportunities.

 What’s a frustration you could look at with more curiosity?